NishantJoshi00/nishantjoshi00.github.io/content/blog/2024-01-01-lingual-odyssey.md

 <br/>

-> _Rule #8: Let's face it, "with more power comes more responsibility"._
+> _Rule #8: Let's face it, "with great power comes great responsibility"._

 <br/>

-But to a larger extent, these languages were very well built, and I was finally getting some much-needed help from my editor.
+But to a larger extent, these languages were very well-built, and I was finally getting some much-needed help from my editor.
 In nearly all of the previous languages, either there wasn't an LSP or it was quite time-consuming to set one up.
 In this challenge, out of all the functional programming languages I used, I found **Ocaml** to be truly exceptional at fulfilling its purpose.

 - [x] Being Functional
 - [x] Solve My Problems